Code-Institute-Submissions/shashin/README.md

 -   My Mentor for giving me feedback and support.

--   Tutor support at Code Institute for their helpful tips and tricks and keeping me motivated all the way through.
+-   Tutor support at [Code Institute](https://codeinstitute.net/) for their helpful tips and tricks and keeping me motivated all the way through.

--   The slack community for helping me out with problems.
+-   The code institute [slack](https://slack.com/intl/en-nl/) community for helping me out with problems like finding the right bootstrap command and layout ideas.

 -   My parents for listening to me while I rambled on about fixing problems and trying to explain what I was actually doing to understand what I was doing myself.